kaeland/short-lnk/README.md

-# short-lnk
+# Short-Lnk

-This is the Short Link application
+This is a link shortener built on Meteor and React

+## Authors

+Kaeland Chatman